 Normally I could care less how a snowboard “looks” however Arbor Snowboards year after year cranks out some sweet look shred sticks.
 And the 2017 Arbor Bryan Iguchi Pro is surely one that will see plenty of time on snow and hanging on walls around the globe.
 The black wooden top sheet is tough looking and even tougher to ride one footed…

 I did find that even with the 3 degrees uprise fenders found on the Grip Tech sidecut I was able to get the edges to hook up from time to time when doing freeride laps at the resort in chundery snow.
 Now, I don’t de-tune my snowboards so maybe that would have eliminated the problem.
-In big mountain terrain and deep snow that problem ceased to exist.
+In big mountain terrain and deep snow, that problem ceased to exist.
 As I mentioned above the top sheet of this board is super super super duper slick, get the point?
 Add a stomp pad, sand it down, or pray to god you don’t come existing the lift with too much speed.

 Arbor Snowboards Durability

-For the most part this a super strong snowboard especially the sidewalls which are ABS wrapped around the entire board, there are no missing spots in the sideball waiting for that random rock to ruin your day.
+For the most part this a super strong snowboard especially the sidewalls which are ABS wrapped around the entire board, there are no missing spots in the sidewall waiting for that random rock to ruin your day.
 The board comes with a sintered base which “normally” I have found to be some of the strongest on the market.
-However I did manage to put a massive core shot in this board that pealed up through the base and into the multipule layers of the wood core.
+However, I did manage to put a massive core shot in this board that pealed up through the base and into the multiple layers of the wood core.
 Keep in mind I was riding in the Tetons, in rocky terrain.
 These things happen.

-*One thing to note is Arbor was super interested in the damage and I believe made some tweaks from factory in Dubai to take care of this.
+*One thing to note is Arbor was super interested in the damage and I believe made some tweaks from a factory in Dubai to take care of this.

-If I was going to buy a snowboard for riding in Alaska, or up on Glory Bowl atop Teton Pass or possibly even Big Sky Mountain Resort, the Arbor Bryan Iguchi Pro ($599.99) would be my go to board.
-I truly enjoyed how fast, committed and hard charging this snowboard is.
+If I was going to buy a snowboard for riding in Alaska, or upon Glory Bowl atop Teton Pass or possibly even Big Sky Mountain Resort, the Arbor Bryan Iguchi Pro ($599.99) would be my go-to board.
+I truly enjoyed how fast, committed and hard-charging this snowboard is.
 The amount of pop at times was startling, mmmm Camber!!!

-Does this sounds like that sort of riding you like to do then by all means be sure to pickup this board from one of our retailer partners below.
+Does this sounds like that sort of riding you like to do then, by all means, be sure to pick up this board from one of our retailer partners below.
 Or at the very least go take one of a test drive!

 If Craig was still alive… odds are I would feel the same way about riding one of his pro models too!

 Oh and PS there’s a Splitboard version as well.
-Checkout the Arbor Bryan Iguchi Splitboard.
+Check out the Arbor Bryan Iguchi Splitboard.